SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/QuickSort.md

 [2, |1] => 1 is itself, so we swap with the element to the right of the pivot, which is itself and continue tp the subproblem [2] => 2 is a subproblem, but onely has one element, so we end the recursion here.
 Similar thing happens in the other side of the array at first pivot.
 ```

+**Note: The key here, is that we continue to manipulate the original array, so even though we have
+array [2, 1, 3][4][6, 8, 5, 7] listed here, it's really a single array in that order.
+We can see
+that once the recursion reaches a single item on both branches, we will be sure that each element
+in the original array is in the correct order**

 ## Links
 * PS: See this article for space optimization: http://www.geeksforgeeks.org/quicksort-tail-call-optimization-reducing-worst-case-space-log-n/